 Some of the common transition words you can use are: however, but, yet, while, in contrast, on the contrary, therefore, again, nonetheless, before, after, although, since, because, and whereas.

-Consider these two sentences describing the same situation:
+Consider these two paragraphs describing the same situation:

 I considered the evidence carefully.
 I think disciplinary action is called for.
 I am writing to the managing director and expect his reply by Tuesday.